SASSA Status Check - April 2026 SRD R370 Payment Dates

 What to do: If the income source is correct and current, you do not qualify for the SRD grant this period.
 If the income data is outdated or incorrect, gather proof such as a retrenchment letter, UIF exhaustion letter, or recent bank statements showing no income, and submit an appeal within 90 days.

-SASSA Payment Dates - March 2026
+SASSA Payment Dates - April 2026

-Below are the confirmed SASSA payment dates for March 2026.
+Below are the confirmed SASSA payment dates for April 2026.
 Older Persons, Disability, and War Veterans grants are always paid first, followed by other grant types.
 The SRD R370 grant is typically paid towards the end of the month.
 If your status is pending, your payment will only be processed once your application is approved.

-Payment Dates for March 2026
+Payment Dates for April 2026

 | Grant Type | Payment Date | Status |